Vista ReadyBoost

 Running Windows ReadyBoost on Your System

 It is very easy to take advantage of the performance improvements offered by Windows ReadyBoost.
-If you have the Vista operating system, then it will analyze each flash memory device that you plug in to determine if it has the speed and memory needed to work with ReadyBoost.
+The Windows operating system (Vista or higher) will analyze each flash memory device that you plug in to determine if it has the speed and memory needed to work with ReadyBoost.
 If your device meets this criteria then a dialog will appear.

 Configuring ReadyBoost You must have at least 235 MB of available space on the device, and a max of 4GB can be assigned to ReadyBoost.
 Microsoft suggests that you use 1-3 times the amount of RAM you have installed on the motherboard for ReadyBoost.